 The Trinity Safe Zone Program is Trinity's visible support network for the LGBTQ community.

-The mission of Trinity College's Safe Zone program is to create a more hospitable and welcoming environment for lesbian, gay, bisexual, transgender, questioning, queer and intersex (LGBTQI) individuals on Trinity's campus by creating safe spaces for this community to seek information, resources and open-minded people.
-Part of a national project, Trinity's Safe Zone program was initiated by the Women & Gender Resource Action Center(WGRAC) in Spring, 2000.
-Over 300 faculty, staff, administration and students have participated in Safe Zone trainings, and display a Safe Zone sticker on their office/dorm door.
-These stickers are a visible reminder of the campus' progress towards the elimination of homophobia and discrimination based on sexual orientation.
+The mission of the Trinity College Safe Zone program is to create a more hospitable and welcoming environment for lesbian, gay, bisexual, transgender, questioning, queer and intersex (LGBTQI) individuals on Trinity's campus by creating safe spaces for this community to seek information, resources, and open-minded people.

 Are you interested in joining our visible support network and becoming a Trinity Safe Zone member?

-Email QRC@trincoll.edu for more information or to register for one of the following training sessions.
+Email QRC@trincoll.edu for more information or register for one of the upcoming general training sessions below.